Abdullah-Malik/spotified/doc/endpoints/search.md

   - `market`: An ISO 3166-1 alpha-2 country code or the string "from_token".
   - `limit`: The maximum number of results to return.
 Default: 20.
 Minimum: 1.
 Maximum: 50.
   - `offset`: The index of the first result to return.
 Default: 0 (the first object).
-  - `includeExternal`: If `audio` is specified, the response will include any relevant audio content that is hosted externally.
+  - `include_external`: If `audio` is specified, the response will include any relevant audio content that is hosted externally.

 #### Returns:  `SearchResponse`